LOOSE-LIPS/loose-lips-2.0/src/routes/blog/ceili-rough-n-ready/index.md

   - imported/ceili-rough-n-ready/image1027.jpeg
 description: >-
   Obscuur Records is a label that has been systematically pushing harsh, industrial techno for 5 years now.
-Based in Utrecht, the Netherlands, they&rsquo;ve been putting out releases at an unbelievably prolific rate.
+Based in Utrecht, the Netherlands, they’ve been putting out releases at an unbelievably prolific rate.
 Mainly focussing on digital EPs aided by their Ōtomo Trax sublabel, they boast a roster including the large majority of artists that dominate [...]Read More...
 published: true
 tags: review
 featured: false